Back to blog

 Dioxus is humbly built off the work done by Dodrio, a now-archived research project by fitzgen exploring the use of bump allocators in UI frameworks.

 Dioxus is substantially more performant than many of the other Rust DOM-based UI libraries (Yew/Percy) and is significantly more performant than React - roughly competitive with InfernoJS.
-While not as performant as libraries like SolidJS/Sycamore, Dioxus imposes roughly a ~3% overhead over DOM patching, so it's plenty fast.
+While not as performant as libraries like SolidJS/Sycamore, Dioxus imposes roughly a plenty fast.

 Works on Desktop and Mobile